tengukosho/pj-forum/README.md

 1. Register a new account
 2. Create a thread in any category
 3. Reply to existing threads
-4. Test admin functions (pin, lock, ban users)
+4. Test admin functions (pin, ban users)

 ## 📝 Configuration